jakdot/pyactr/README.txt

 Python package to create and run ACT-R cognitive models.

 The package supports symbolic and subsymbolic processes in ACT-R and it covers most basic cases of ACT-R modeling.
 The only standard piece common in ACT-R modeling that is currently missing is production compilation.
-Furthermore, vision and motor modules are significantly simplified compared to the implementation of ACT-R in Lisp.

-This is an early release of the package.
-Significant, radical changes might occur in the near future.
+Significant, radical changes might still occur in the near future.

 Installing pyactr
 -----------------

+The best way to install this is to run pip:

+pip3 install pyactr

+You can also clone this package and in the root folder, run:

-Run python setup.py install (or python setup.py develop).
-Or put the subfolder pyactr/ in your Python path.
+python setup.py install

 Requirements
 ------------

 Requires Python3 (>=3.3), numpy, simpy and pyparsing.

+You might also consider getting tkinter if you want to see visual output on how ACT-R models interact with environment.
+But this is not necessary to run any models.

 Documentation
 -------------

-The folder docs/ discusses inner workings of pyactr, and presents several examples as to how ACT-R cognitive models should be written in pyactr.
-The folder tutorials/ has tutorial models taken from Lisp ACT-R. The folder examples_environment/ presents a few examples of environments that interact with ACT-R.
+Documentation is on https://github.com/jakdot/pyactr.
+In particular, check:

+1. the folder docs for discussion of ACT-R and pyactr.
+Examples are geared towards (psycho)linguists, but discussion on models should be accessible to anyone.

+2. the folder tutorials for many examples of ACT-R models.
+Most of those models are translated from Lisp ACT-R, so if you are familiar with that it should be easy to understand these.

 Modifying pyactr
 ----------------

 To ensure that modifications do not break the code, run unittests in pyactr/tests/.